-Financial Planning is a broad concept, which covers the writing of the financial plan, implementing it completely, monitoring and reviewing the things timely, and suggest corrective action steps as and when necessary.
+Financial Planning is a broad concept, which covers the writing of the financial plan, implementing it completely, monitoring and reviewing things timely, and suggest corrective action steps as and when necessary.

 It means that the new information has been incorporated into the planning process in the form of updated expenses, new tax structure of the investor and the products, Changes in the investment’s philosophy and portfolio composition, Changes in the family structure, Income profile of the investor, etc. and implement the changes as and when required.

-For e.g. when SEBI announced the Recategorization of funds and the mutual funds have made the necessary changes in their names and structure, the Review of investment portfolio becomes inevitable immediately.
+For e.g. when SEBI announced the Recategorization of funds and the mutual funds have made the necessary changes in their names and structure, the Review of the investment portfolio becomes inevitable immediately.

 When the Finance minister has announced the Changes in section 24(b) tax benefit rule on the interest portion of EMI’s, that calls for review of the Loan portfolio and adjust the savings and loan repayments accordingly.

 Does that mean having a Financial Plan is not enough?

 Having a financial Plan serves the basic purpose of understanding and being aware of the situation so you know why what and how to act on it? whereas Financial planning also takes care of the dynamic and unexpected part of the Plan which has not been accounted for or has changed in the Plan.
 For e.g.